daniellerch/daniellerch.github.io/stego/aletheia/tool-comparison-en.md

 In this context, the term 'payload' refers to the ratio of the size of the message being embedded to the total available capacity for embedding, when using a single-bit-per-element method.
-In bitmap images, a payload of 0.4 signifies that the message size (measured in bits) is equivalent to 40% of the total pixel count.
+In uncompressed images, a payload of 0.4 signifies that the message size (measured in bits) is equivalent to 40% of the total pixel count.
 For JPEG images, a payload value of 0.4 implies that the message constitutes 40% of the total non-zero DCT coefficients.

 <br>
-## Results in Bitmaps
+## Results in Uncompressed Images

 ### LSB replacement (OpenStego, OpenPuff)